 Can you tell us about Travel Counsellors’ accessible brand ambassador and the work she does?

 Nadia Clarke has an acquired brain injury through birth and is also deaf.
 As one of six children in an amazing family, Nadia was educated in mainstream schooling and now passionately advocates for the right of all disabled people across the globe to receive an education.
 Extensively travelled, Nadia’s most recent journeys (organised by Richard Thompson) have included trips to Hong Kong, Singapore, Australia, Europe by rail and India.
 Her next experience as Travel Counsellors Brand Ambassador – ‘Nadia’s Amazing Arabian Adventure’ will take place in March 2019.
 A key objective from each trip is for Nadia to meet, motivate and inspire disabled children and their families to fight for the right to be educated and to showcase the value of travel and visiting places anew.
 And that however challenging that might be, it is always worth the effort.
 She is a powerful communicator.

-Why should people book a holiday with you?
+Why should people book an accessible holiday with you?

 Being a Travel Counsellor allows me to draw on my 20 years of experience.
 Being completely independent and not being tied to any operator or supplier allows me to take the time to get to know my customers and tailor a holiday that is right for them.
 I’m in a unique network of more than 1,800 caring travel professionals who take enormous pride in what they do.
 Every booking is 100% financially secure with 24-hour around the clock care.
 My service is personal, and I love talking about holidays and empowering people with the facts, so they have the confidence to travel.